 Several homes can only be seen through a virtual tour.
-Those will be online starting Aug.
-1. Other parade homes open to the public Aug.
-1 through 9 will have virtual tours online mid-August.
+Those will be online soon.
+Other parade homes open to the public June 4 to 12 and will have virtual tours online later in June and July.

 Tickets to attend the Iowa City Area Parade of Homes are $10 and available at each featured parade home.

-Bring your own sanitizer or use ours.
+Sanitize your hands before entering a home.
+Bring your own or use ours.
 A big bottle of pump sanitizer will greet you at the door of each home.

 Leave ample space between yourself and those you don’t live with.
-Only a handful of people are usually visiting each parade home at a time, but it’s possible you may be asked to wait a few minutes before entering a parade home.
+Only a handful of people are usually visiting each parade home at a time, but you may be asked to wait a few minutes before entering the home.
 Your patience is appreciated.

-Try to follow the Golden Rule — Each parade house is someone’s future home.
-So be considerate.
+Try to follow the Golden Rule, since each parade house is someone’s future home.
+Be considerate.
 If a sign says not to open something, don’t open that door.
-Maybe something is not quite complete on the other side.
 Tread lightly and be a good guest.

 Make a pit stop before you go.
-Never ask to use the bathroom at a parade house.
-There are no public restrooms, to go to the bathroom or wash your hands, at the parade homes.
+There are no public restrooms, to go to the bathroom or wash your hands, at parade homes.

 Ask before you take any photos.
-Each parade builder has put a great deal of time and work into their parade home and may not welcome you taking photos.
-Just ask first.
+Each parade builder and remodeler has put a great deal of time and work into their entry and may not welcome you taking photos.